Phil Gramm: United States Senate

 In 1984, Gramm was elected as a Republican to represent Texas in the U.S. Senate.
-He defeated Congressman Ron Paul, former gubernatorial nominee Henry Grover, Robert Mosbacher, Jr., of Houston, and several of other contenders in the primary.
+He defeated Congressman Ron Paul, former gubernatorial nominee Henry Grover, Robert Mosbacher Jr., of Houston, and several of other contenders in the primary.
 He then faced the Democratic nominee, State Senator Lloyd Doggett of Austin in the general election for the right to succeed retiring Republican Senator John G. Tower.
-Gramm polled 3,116,348 votes (58.5 percent) to Doggett's 2,207,557 (41.5 percent).
+Gramm polled 3,116,348 votes (58.5%) to Doggett's 2,207,557 (41.5%).
 Gramm was the first U.S. Senate candidate in the history of Texas to receive more than three million votes.

 In October 1985, Gramm, Fritz Hollings, and Warren Rudman sponsored an amendment to establish a budget deficits ceiling that would decline to zero by 1991 that was attached to a bill raising the debt limit of the federal government by more than $250 billion.
-The amendment was approved by a vote of 75 to 24 and was stated as a possible prelude to a balanced budget in five years without a tax increase by United States Secretary of the Treasury James Baker: "I think it's important that we recognize the Gramm-Rudman amendment is basically a process designed to give the legislative branch and in some degree the executive branch, the political will to deal with the deficit.
+The amendment was approved by a 75–24 vote and was stated as a possible prelude to a balanced budget in five years without a tax increase by Treasury Secretary James Baker: "I think it's important that we recognize the Gramm-Rudman amendment is basically a process designed to give the legislative branch and in some degree the executive branch, the political will to deal with the deficit.
 It means it's going to force some action.
 Given the political will to make the hard choices you can reach balance without having to raise taxes."